leonp/leonp.github.io/_work/managing-self-service-project.md

 ## Development phase

-Having carried out a research phase and armed with an app mock up, I felt we could jump straight into developing our app at last.
+Having carried out a research phase and armed with an app mock up, I felt we could jump straight into developing our app.
+This was important as we were working to a five month deadline.

-We’re following a sprint methodology, which consists of agreeing work, doing it over two weeks, reviewing it and then agreeing a new sprint.
-It means we can change ideas that don’t work relatively easy, and re-prioritse features &#8211; we only have a finite amount of money and time.
+We followed a sprint methodology, which consisted of agreeing work, doing it over two weeks, reviewing it and then agreeing a new sprint.
+It meant we could change ideas that didn't work relatively easy, and re-prioritse features &#8211; we only had a limited amount of money and time.

-I test our prototypes regularly on customers.
-I’ve also installed kiosks running our web app in four ‘beta’ libraries to get some real, scary feedback.
+I tested our prototypes regularly on customers.
+I also installed kiosks running our web app in four ‘beta’ libraries to get some real feedback.

 ## Summary